About the part that art plays in a globalising society

 An introduction to the project by D’Souza and Staal for Errant Journal #2 on Slow Violence can be read on our website here.
 The Errant Journal issue also includes reflections on intergenerational climate crimes by the CICC judges and can be purchased here.

-The exhibition catalogue with background information on the project can be downloaded here.
+The exhibition catalogue of the first edition with background information on the project can be downloaded here.

 Ashley Maum, part of Framer Framed’s research and production team, wrote an article focusing on the presence of oil in the Court for Intergenerational Climate Crimes for the new issue of Kunstlicht Magazine – The Worldliness of Oil: Recognition and Relations, which can be read here.